kirui93/ScenTrees.jl/docs/src/tutorial/tutorial31.md

 3. The length of an array produced by the function must be equal to the number of stages in the scenario tree or the scenario lattice.
 4. The dimension of the array produced must be the same as the dimension of the states of the scenario tree or scenario lattice.
 5. The array should have a common deterministic starting point or be in a certain range of values.
-6. The array produced should be a `Nxd Array{Float64,2}` where `N` is the number of stages and `d` is the dimension.
+6. The array produced should be a `N x d Array{Float64,2}` where `N` is the number of stages and `d` is the dimension.
 This is important for the stochastic approximation process.
 7. In higher dimension, depending on the user, the arrays could be dependent on each other.

 Up to this point, the user can now create a random scenario tree and look at its characteristics as well as write a process function that generates trajectories for the stochastic approximation process.
 It is important to write a function that follows the above criterion as this becomes very important in the stochastic approximation process.